ToughTechs151/frcopengrok/README.md

 Copy down the Tomcat manager password.
 Go to AWS console.
 Start the instance if it is not running.
 	Note the public IP address of the instance.
-Use putty to login to the instance as user bitnami.
+Select the EC2 instance and use Edit tags to change the name to frcgrok-tomcat-be Use putty to login to the instance as user bitnami.
 Run commands:
 	sudo apt-get install git